Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 For early cherry blossoms, those happening in Paris in early March, head to Champ de Mars.
 If you are visiting Paris in late March, then your best bet is the Trocadéro Gardens.

-Check out our quick guide to the best Cherry Blossoms in Paris for the full list of places and the approximate dates for March in Paris.
+Check out my quick guide to the best Cherry Blossoms in Paris for the full list of places and the approximate dates.

 MARCH IN DISNEYLAND PARIS